Olin College: Admissions

 Admissions Office considers a student's GPA to be a very important academic factor, with a very high emphasis on an applicant's letters of recommendation, application essays, the rigor of academic record, and high school rank.
 In terms of non-academic materials as of 2022, Olin ranks extracurricular activities, the interview, talent/ability, and character/personal qualities as 'very important' in making first-time, first-year admission decisions while ranking whether the applicant is a first-generation college applicant, legacy preferences, state and geographical residence as 'considered'.
 Volunteer work, racial/ethnic status, and work experience are marked as 'important'.
 The level of an applicant's interest is highly accounted for in the admission decisions.

 Olin College's admission process is non-conventional and follows a two-step process.
 Applicants first apply for admission through the Common App, and all applications are reviewed in January.
 A holistic review process then carefully evaluates each applicant’s academic and personal qualities to determine whether they will advance to the second phase of the admission process.
 About 225–250 applicants are invited to participate in the second phase, Candidates’ Weekends, for them to learn more about the Olin community, curriculum, and culture.
 All applicants who reach the second phase of the process are required to participate in Candidates’ Weekends, as the information gleaned provides the basis for final admission decisions.

 Financial aid

-All accepted students receive the merit-based Olin Tuition Scholarship, which pays for half of the tuition and covers cross-registration of courses with Babson College, Wellesley College, and Brandeis University.
+All accepted students receive the merit-based Olin Tuition Scholarship, which pays $10,000 toward tuition a year and covers cross-registration of courses with Babson College, Wellesley College, and Brandeis University.
 Olin also shares clubs and intramural sports with those colleges.
-In addition to the Olin Scholarship, Olin follows need-blind admissions and provides need-based grants to meet each student's full demonstrated need.
+In addition to the Olin Scholarship, Olin follows need-aware admissions and provides need-based grants to meet each student's full demonstrated need.
 Olin also allows students to receive funding and non-degree credit for "passionate pursuits," personal projects that the college recognizes as having academic value.

 It used to provide full-tuition scholarships, but in 2009, responding to a significant decline in the college's endowment caused by the Great Recession, the trustees decided to reduce the merit scholarships to half-tuition for all students since the 2010–11 academic year.
+The merit scholarship was then reduced to $10,000 a year starting in the 2026–27 academic year.